New Jersey Birth Malpractice Lawyer

 Discovery Rule Exception to the normal time limit.
 If the injury was not obvious at birth (for example, developmental delays diagnosed later), the clock may start when the injury is first discovered.

 Affidavit of Merit A written statement from a qualified doctor in the same field as the defendant.
 Must be filed early in the case (usually within 60–120 days of the defendant’s response).
-The expert must state there is a “reasonable probability” malpractice occurred.
+The expert must state there is a “reasonable probability” that malpractice occurred.
 Without it, the case can be dismissed.

-Damages (Compensation) Money awarded to cover the full impact of the injury.
+Damages (Compensation) Money is awarded to cover the full impact of the injury.
 Includes medical bills, surgeries, therapies, adaptive equipment, home modifications, loss of future income, and pain & suffering.
 No cap on compensatory damages in NJ, though punitive damages are capped (at $350,000 or 5x compensatory damages).

 Expert Testimony Requirement Independent medical specialists must explain how negligence caused the injury.
 Families need testimony from experts such as neonatologists, obstetricians, or neurologists to connect the dots between a mistake and the child’s injury.